awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-local-shadows.md

 ```<a name="interact-with-shadows-react-example-authorization-policies"></a>

 **Example: Allow a group of core devices to react to local shadow state changes**
 <a name="phrase-example-uses-recipe-variables-in-configuration"></a>This example uses a feature that is available for v2\.6\.0 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
 Greengrass nucleus v2\.6\.0 adds support for most [recipe variables](component-recipe-reference.md#recipe-variables), such as `{iot:thingName}`, in component configurations\.
+To enable this feature, set the Greengrass nucleus' [interpolateComponentConfiguration](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-interpolate-component-configuration) configuration option to `true`\.
 For an example that works for all versions of the Greengrass nucleus, see the [example authorization policy for a single core device](#interact-with-shadows-react-example-authorization-policy-single-device)\.
 The following example access control policy allows the custom `com.example.MyShadowReactiveComponent` to receive messages on the `/update/delta` topic for the classic device shadow and the named shadow `myNamedShadow` on each core device that runs the component\.

 ```